Dub Jones (American football): Early life and college

-Jones was born in Arcadia, Louisiana, but moved with his mother and three brothers to nearby Ruston after his father died when he was three years old.
+Jones was born on December 29, 1924, in Arcadia, Louisiana, but moved with his mother and three older brothers to nearby Ruston after his father died when he was three years old.
+His brothers were all athletes.
 He played Little League Baseball as a child and went to watch boxing matches and baseball and football games at the nearby Louisiana Tech University.

 Jones attended Ruston High School starting in 1938, and played football under head coach L.J.
 "Hoss" Garrett.
 He was small in stature and did not make the first team until his senior year in 1941.
 Ruston's Bearcats football team won its first-ever state championship that year, with Jones playing left halfback and tailback.
 Jones also played baseball and basketball and boxed in high school.

 After graduating, Jones got a scholarship to attend Louisiana State University (LSU) in Baton Rouge, where one of his brothers played football.
 He stayed there for a year before joining the U.S. Navy as American involvement in World War II intensified.
 The Navy transferred him to a V-12 training program at Tulane University in New Orleans, where he played as a halfback and a safety in 1943 and 1944.

 Jones carried the football for a total of 700 yards of rushing and scored four touchdowns in 1944, his junior year, and was named an All-American and an All-Southeastern Conference player by sportswriters.
 He trained as a fireman aboard submarines while in the Navy, and in 1945 he played football for a military team at the Naval Submarine Base New London in New London, Connecticut.
 Before beginning his professional career, he played in the 1946 Chicago College All-Star Game, a now-defunct annual contest between the National Football League champion and a squad of the country's best college players.
 Led by quarterback and future teammate Otto Graham, the college players beat the Los Angeles Rams 16–0 that year.